zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-overview.md

 When a `ViewModel` calls the `fetch()` method for its `DataView`, this `fetch()` call implicitly forms a ref-count to a `DataCache` cache entry, thereby pinning the entry in the DataCache as long as the blade/part `ViewModel` has not been  disposed by the FX.
 When all blade or part `ViewModels` that hold ref-counts to the same cache entry are disposed (indirectly, via DataView),  the DataCache can elect to evict or discard the cache entry.
 In this way, the DataCache can manage its size automatically, without explicit extension code.

-### Summary

-For more information on using the data APIs in the portal framework, see [portalfx-data.md](portalfx-data.md).

-Next Steps: Learn about [DataCaches](portalfx-data-configuringdatacache.md).